-Statement Regarding the Effect of the Preliminary Injunction Order inGeneral Majority PAC v.
+Statement Regarding the Effect of the Permanent Injunction Order inGeneral Majority PAC v.
 Carol Aichele, et al., on Pennsylvania Law

 A political committee wishing to register as an Independent Expenditure Committee should file a Political Committee Registration Statement (Form DSEB-500) and a Statement of Organization – Independent Expenditure Committee (Form DSEB-506).

 Questions may be directed to the Department of State’s Bureau of Commissions, Elections and Legislation, Division of Campaign Finance and Lobbying Disclosure by telephone at 717-787-5280 or via email at firstname.lastname@example.org.

 Corrected Preliminary Injunction Order

 Statement on Permanent Injunction in General Majority PAC v.
 Aichele